 With your communication objective – your why – in mind, you’re in a far better position to develop and deliver your message in a more meaningful manner, so you get the outcome you’re looking for.

-Whether it’s for a one-off piece of communication or your entire communications plan, set yourself up for success by understanding why you are communicating in the first place: what communication objectives are you trying to achieve?
+Whether it’s for a one-off piece of communication or your entire communications plan, set yourself up for success by understanding why you are communicating in the first place: what communication objective are you trying to achieve?